 In order for an injured slip and fall accident victim to recover damages, the premises owner must act negligently.
 For example, the property owner may wait too long to make repairs, fail to clean the premises, or not complete the maintenance work necessary to keep the property safe.
 The accident victim must also be able to show that the premises owner’s breach of the duty of care brought about the injuries and damages.
 Damages may include monetary compensation for medical bills, lost wages, pain and suffering, emotional distress, or permanency.

 Call a Clearwater Slip and Fall Injury Lawyer Today

 Slip and fall accidents can bring about serious injuries which are worthy of monetary compensation.
 Not only may you be compensated for your medical bills, but you may also be eligible to recover compensation for all of your pain, suffering, aggravation, and loss of enjoyment of life due to your injuries.
-The Florida slip and fall injury lawyers at Dolman Law Group will begin the process by filing an insurance claim for coverage.
+The Florida slip and fall injury lawyers at Sibley Dolman Gipe Accident Injury Lawyers, PA will begin the process by filing an insurance claim for coverage.

 To schedule a free consultation and case evaluation with a Clearwater slip and fall injury lawyer, please call us at 727-451-6900 or contact us online.

 Sibley Dolman Gipe Accident Injury Lawyers, PA 800 North Belcher Road Clearwater, FL 33765 (727) 451-6900 https://www.dolmanlaw.com/legal-services/trip-fall-injury-attorneys/